Children Missing Education and Children in Education other than in Registered Schools

 5. Issues

-A child missing from education is not in itself a child protection matter, and there may be an reasonable explanation for this.
+A child missing from education is not in itself a child protection matter, and there may be a reasonable explanation for this.
 However, regular school attendance is an important safeguard and unexplained non-attendance can be an early indicator of problems, risk and vulnerability.

 Schools should endeavour to deal with this problem in three ways: